thoughtram/blog/_posts/2015-06-17-anouncing-hanovers-second-rust-meetup.md

   - clog - A conventional changelog generator for the rest of us
   - Organizing Hanovers first Rust meetup
   - Announcing Angular Master Class in Berlin
-  - Join our free meetup in Denmark
+  - Announcing Angular Master Class in Houston
 related_videos:
   - '175255006'
   - '193524896'